King Charles II Stakes Preview, Tips, Runners & Trends (Guineas Festival)

 King Charles II Stakes Information:

-We also have a dedicated Newmarket tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Newmarket tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
 You may also be interested in other preview blogs that we have packed full of information during the Guineas Festival, head down to the Other Principal races during the Newmarket Guineas Festival section for links to these.
-In addition to those, we also cover numerous races at Newmarket during the flat season, you can find links to those here.
+In addition to those, we also cover numerous races at Newmarket during the flat season; you can find links to those here.

 ALSO READ

-Below you will find the 2025 King Charles II Stakes Trends.
+Below you will find the 2027 King Charles II Stakes Trends.
 See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
 We also have a section that looks at the King Charles II Stakes Trend Analysis.
-With the field now finalised, we have the King Charles II Stakes Trend Shortlist, which is created using the listed trends.

-These are the top three quickest-run King Charles II Stakes over the last 20 renewals:
+These are the top three quickest-run King Charles II Stakes races over the last 20 renewals:

 1. Tupi (1:21.98) in 2015